 Analyzing Property Solutions Acq's Unusual Options Activity

-Shares of Property Solutions Acq (NASDAQ:PSAC) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $13.84.
+On Wednesday, shares of Property Solutions Acq (NASDAQ:PSAC) saw unusual options activity.
+After the option alert, the stock price moved down to $13.82.

 - Sentiment: BULLISH